 Witness Hinton testified that the Public Staff believes that the Company was not consistent with Sub 148 and the Mechanism in how it applied avoided capacity value with respect to its DSM/EE programs.
+(Id.)
 He stated that, in assessing the ongoing cost-effectiveness of its DSM/EE programs and the appropriate level of utility incentives, the Company applied the approved avoided capacity rate in all years of the measures lives for its programs, as opposed to applying zero capacity values in years prior to the need for new capacity.
+(Id.)

 Witness Hinton noted that in response to data requests, the Company contended DSM/EE is distinct from QFs in that without DSM/EE in the IRP, there would be an immediate need for new capacity.
-The Company maintained that the very fact that the DSM/EE portfolio has been included in the resource plan is the reason there is not a capacity need until 2022.
+(See id. at 218-219.)
+The Company maintained that the very fact that the DSM/EE portfolio has been included in the resource plan is why there is not a capacity need until 2022.
+(Id. at 219.)
 As such, the Company's position is that the DSM/EE within the IRP has capacity value and should receive avoided capacity benefits in all years.
-Witness Hinton disagreed, stating that in his opinion the utilization of the existing block of DSM/EE programs in the IRP does not justify an exception from the use of zero capacity values.
+Witness Hinton disagreed, stating that in his opinion, the utilization of the existing block of DSM/EE programs in the IRP does not justify an exception from the use of zero capacity values.
+(Id. at 222-223.)